Rail personnel who witness deaths or serious injuries, or are involved in the emergency response, can be affected by trauma.

 Trauma affects people in different ways.
 Occasionally, rail staff involved in traumatic incidents, whether fatalities or accidents, feel extremely guilty, as though they were responsible for the event, or could have done more to prevent it.
 Although these feelings are almost always misplaced, they can prolong the trauma if not managed effectively.
 They may also experience anger, flashbacks and post-traumatic stress.

 Samaritans deliver a one-day Trauma Support Training course to managers, to improve support available to those working in high risk roles e.g. drivers and Network Rail operations staff.
+The course can be taken face-to-face, or online.
 The aim of the course is to highlight the trauma that may be caused including fatalities on the railway and techniques to assist recovery.

 The course has been tailored to the needs of those supporting staff following a traumatic incident.
 Train drivers, ASLEF and driver Managers have helped developed the course.